lukso-network/docs/docs/guides/digital-assets/read-asset-data.md

 We will use:

-- [web3.js](https://web3js.readthedocs.io/en/v1.7.0/) for utility as well as connecting to the LUKSO L14 or L16 network.
+- [web3.js](https://web3js.readthedocs.io/en/v1.7.0/) for utility as well as connecting to the Testnet network
 - [erc725.js](../../tools/erc725js/getting-started/) library to fetch the asset metadata.
 - [lsp-smart-contracts](https://github.com/lukso-network/lsp-smart-contracts) to integrate the ABIs for the LUKSO Standards.